SEP IRAs

 • SEP IRA contributions are tax deductible to the employer

-• Annual contributions to the plan are not mandatory and may range from 0%-25%
+• Annual contributions to the plan are not mandatory and may range from 0% – 25% of compensation

 SEP IRA rules

-A SEP IRA plan can be established by any type of business, including a sole proprietor, partnership, limited liability company (LLC) or corporation (S or C); a nonprofit organization; or even a government entity.
-It's important to consider the rules around eligibility, contributions and distributions in determining the suitability of a SEP IRA.
+A SEP IRA plan can be established by any type of business, including a sole proprietorship, partnership, limited liability company (LLC) or corporation (S or C); a nonprofit organization; or even a government entity.
+It's important to consider the rules surrounding eligibility, contributions and distributions in determining the suitability of a SEP IRA.

 SEP IRA eligibility

-When the employer establishes a SEP IRA, they must decide on the eligibility requirements of the plan – which will vary based upon their objectives.
+When the employer establishes a SEP IRA plan, they must decide on the eligibility requirements of the plan — which will vary based on their objectives.
 Everyone, including the business owner(s), is subject to these eligibility requirements.

 An employer can set up a SEP IRA with the following maximum eligibility requirements (but can choose to be more lenient):